assaabloy-ppi/binson-c-light/project.md

 * The software should build and run on Linux Ubuntu + GCC.
 * High code quality is important.
 * The code should follow the field ordering notes below in this document.
-* See the "Byte array size" section.
+* See the "Output buffer size" section.
 * See the "Error handling" section.

 Feel free to discuss the requirements; they will likely evolve during the project.